Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Your own insurance.
 In an accident with serious injuries, it is not uncommon for the damages to exceed the coverage limits of the other driver’s insurance policies.
 If you have uninsured or underinsured motorist coverage under your own auto insurance policy, you could potentially recover from that.

 Blood alcohol concentration (BAC) is a measurement of the percentage of alcohol that’s in your bloodstream after you’ve been drinking.
-As your BAC increases, so does the level of alcohol-related impairment you will experience.
+As your BAC increases, so do the level of alcohol-related impairment you will experience.

 At a level of 0.02, the lowest level of intoxication with some measurable impact, one starts to feel relaxed and a little warmer with some loss of judgment and altered mood.
 Behind the wheel, you have a decline in visual function and in the ability to perform two tasks at the same time.

-At a level of 0.05, a person starts to have exaggerated behavior (speaking louder and gesturing more), loss of small-muscle control (such as focusing the eyes), impaired judgment, lowered alertness and inhibitions.
-Behind the wheel, coordination will be reduced along with a reduced ability to track moving objects, difficulty steering and a reduced response to emergency driving situations.
+At a level of 0.05, a person starts to have exaggerated behavior (speaking louder and gesturing more), loss of small-muscle control (such as focusing the eyes), impaired judgment, lowered alertness, and inhibitions.
+Behind the wheel, coordination will be reduced along with a reduced ability to track moving objects, difficulty steering, and a reduced response to emergency driving situations.

-At 0.08, the current legal limit in the United States, a person’s muscle coordination becomes poor (balance, speech, vision, reaction time, hearing), it becomes harder to detect danger and one’s judgment, self-control, reasoning and memory are impaired.
-Behind the wheel, one will start to experience short-term memory loss, speed control, reduced information processing capability and impaired perception.
+At 0.08, the current legal limit in the United States, a person’s muscle coordination becomes poor (balance, speech, vision, reaction time, hearing), it becomes harder to detect danger and one’s judgment, self-control, reasoning, and memory are impaired.
+Behind the wheel, one will start to experience short-term memory loss, speed control, reduced information processing capability, and impaired perception.

-At a 0.10 level, there is a clear deterioration of reaction time and control, one will have slurred speech, poor coordination and slowed thinking.
+At a 0.10 level, there is a clear deterioration of reaction time and control, one will have slurred speech, poor coordination, and slowed thinking.
 Behind the wheel, there is a reduced ability to maintain lane position and brake appropriately.